Northern storm petrel: Cultural representation of the storm petrel

-The name "petrel" is a diminutive form of "Peter", a reference to Saint Peter; it was given to these birds because they sometimes appear to walk across the water's surface.
+"Petrel" is thought to be a diminutive form of "Peter", a reference to Saint Peter, given to these birds because they sometimes appear to walk across the water's surface.
 The more specific "storm petrel" or "stormy petrel" is a reference to their habit of hiding in the lee of ships during storms.
 Early sailors named these birds "Mother Carey's chickens" because they were thought to warn of oncoming storms; this name is based on a corrupted form of Mater Cara, a name for the Blessed Virgin Mary.

 Breton folklore holds that storm petrels are the spirits of sea-captains who mistreated their crew, doomed to spend eternity flying over the sea, and they are also held to be the souls of drowned sailors.
 A sailing superstition holds that the appearance of a storm petrel foretells bad weather.
 Sinister names from Britain and France include waterwitch, satanite, satanique, and oiseau du diable.